tstephansen/MaterialColorWheelDemo/Readme.md

 * When you click a color the primary color will change.
 When you click the second color the accent color will change.

 ### Credits
-Thank you to James Willock for creating the Material Design in XAML Toolkit.
+Thank you to [ButchersBoy](https://github.com/ButchersBoy) for creating the Material Design in XAML Toolkit.
 Thank you to Google for releasing the Material Design standard.
 [Google's CSS Customizer](https://getmdl.io/customize/index.html)